-LIGO SURF Interim Report 1 Improved Targeted sub-threshold Search for Strongly Lensed Gravitational Waves with Sky Location Constraint
+LIGO SURF Interim Report 2

+Improved Targeted sub-threshold Search for Strongly Lensed Gravitational Waves with Sky Location Constraint

 Aidan H.Y.
-Chong,^{1, a} Mentors: Alvin Li,^{2, b} Ryan Magee,^{2, c} Juno C.L.
-Chan,^{1, d} Cody Messick,^{3, e} and Alan J. Weinstein^{2, f}
+Chong,1, a Mentors: Alvin Li,2, b Ryan Magee,2, c Juno C.L.
+Chan,1, d Cody Messick,3, e and Alan J. Weinstein2, f

-1Department of Physics, The Chinese University of Hong Kong 2LIGO Laboratory, California Institute of Technology 3LIGO Laboratory, Massachusetts Institute of Technology

-(Dated: April 2022)
+Department of Physics, The Chinese University of Hong Kong LIGO Laboratory, California Institute of Technology LIGO Laboratory, Massachusetts Institute of Technology (Dated: April 2022)

 Gravitational lensing is an important field in both astrophysics and cosmology as it could provide a large amount of crucial information about our universe unmatched by other phenomena such as the the determination of expansion rate of the universe and the distribution of dark matter.
 Until recently, gravitational lensing had only been applied to the observation of the electromagnetic spectrum.
 Since the first successful observation of gravitational waves back in 2015, discussions had started to try to find lensed gravitational wave signals.
 However, in most cases, the lensed image should be much dimmer than the original signal, which might be buried in the noise as it could not pass the normal detection threshold.
-Our work would be to modify the existing GstLAL searching pipeline to suit our need for lensing searches.
+Our work would be to improve the existing TESLA searching pipeline to suit our need for lensing searches.
 We hope to recover originally buried sub-threshold lensed signal from the collected data.
-Our searches would cover data from all 3 observation runs in LIGO and VIRGO.
+Our work would be implemented in the TESLA pipeline for future uses.